-Waldorf College Theatre is home to the Alpha Epsilon Omega cast of Alpha Psi Omega National Theatre Honor Society (APO).
+Waldorf University Theatre is home to the Alpha Epsilon Omega cast of Alpha Psi Omega National Theatre Honor Society (APO).
 APO is a society for highly involved students of theatre (both majors and non-majors) that serves the theatre program by sponsoring events and fund raisers, assisting in workshops and career development programs for the department, and in working to develop future theatre trips to Minneapolis, Chicago, New York, and London.

 We award scholarships to majors and non-majors.
 Students under scholarship usually maintain weekly work hours in the theatre shops and box office and also audition (actors) or interview (technicians) for our season shows.

 Each year, students can interview to be a theatre leader.
-These hired positions for those eligible for federal or institutional work study allow students to take a significant role in the management or operation of the Waldorf College Theatre season.
+These hired positions for those eligible for federal or institutional work study allow students to take a significant role in the management or operation of the Waldorf University Theatre season.
 Positions include: Head of House Operations, Box Office Manager, Assistant Technical Director, Costume Shop Manager, Set Designer, Lighting Designer, and others.